communitybridge/docs/project-control-center-pre-release/tools/insights/README.md

 # Insights

 Insights gives you complete visibility into project performance and ecosystem trends.
-Understand your contributor community and make informed decisions with our analytics and reporting tools.
+It helps to understand your contributor community and make informed decisions with our analytics and reporting tools.

-For more information on Insights, refer [Insights ](https://lfx.linuxfoundation.org/tools/insights)and for more information on Insights documentation, refer [Insights Documentation](https://docs.linuxfoundation.org/lfx/insights).&#x20;
+For more information on Insights, refer to [Insights ](https://lfx.linuxfoundation.org/tools/insights).
+Ror more information on Insights documentation, refer to [Insights Documentation](https://docs.linuxfoundation.org/lfx/insights).&#x20;

 PCC allows you to onboard Insights data connectors.
 PCC allows you to onboard the following data connectors: